hadley/adv-r/First-class-functions.md

 ### Mathematical higher order functions

-Higher order functions arise often in mathematics.
+Higher order functions are an important mathematics  arise often in mathematics.
 In this section we'll explore some of the built in mathematical HOF functions in R, as well as deriving some of our simpler approximations to learn more about programming with functions.

 <!--
   find_args("package:stats", "^f$")
   find_args("package:stats", "upper")
 -->

+#### Built-in

 There are three functions that work with a 1d numeric function: